skateman/insights-rbac-api-client-ruby/docs/PrincipalApi.md

   sort_order: 'asc', # String | The sort order of the query, either ascending or descending.
 Defaults to ascending.
   email: 'email_example', # String | E-mail address of principal to search for.
 Could be combined with match_criteria for searching.
   status: 'enabled', # String | Set the status of users to get back.
-  admin_only: 'true', # String | Get only admin users within an account.
+  admin_only: true, # Boolean | Get only admin users within an account.
 Setting this would ignore the parameters: usernames, email
   order_by: 'username', # String | Parameter for ordering principals by value.
 For inverse ordering, supply '-' before the param value, such as: ?order_by=-username
-  username_only: true # Boolean | Parameter for optionally returning only usernames for principals, bypassing a call to IT.
+  username_only: true, # Boolean | Parameter for optionally returning only usernames for principals, bypassing a call to IT.
+  type: 'service-account' # String | Parameter for selecting the type of principal to be returned.
 }

 begin